nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ### Verify Manufacturer Design Rules

 PCB manufacturers have specifications outlining their production capabilities called "design rules".
-These design rules include smallest possible traces, drill hole size, spacing, etc. Most PCB design software automate a process that checks your design against these rules using files.
+These design rules include smallest possible traces, drill hole size, spacing, etc. Most PCB design software have an automated process that checks your design against these design rules using files.
 This is called the DRC (design rule checking) process.
 If the design software you are using does not have this feature some board manufacturers offer the service or you can use DRC specific software.

 As an example, OSH Park's PCB design rules are found on their OSH Park [Design Submission Guidelines](https://oshpark.com/guidelines) page.
-Conveniently, they provide a file for checking PCB designs using Eagle.
+Conveniently, they provide a file for checking PCB designs using Eagle softeare.
 OSH Park also provides [design guideline documents](http://docs.oshpark.com/design-tools/) for many of the EDA software people submit designs with.
-Below are more links to get you started.
+To get you started, below are some design rule resources for software linked to in this doc.

 * [Altium](https://techdocs.altium.com/display/ADOH/Design+Rules#)
 * [KiCad](http://kicadhowto.wikidot.com/co1drc)